 The BeeDrive mobile app only works within the local network; the desktop app doesn't work with third-party hardware

-The T9 is Samsung’s latest in its T series of portable SSDs and the first that features the USB 3.2 Gen 2×2 standard.
+The T9 is Samsung’s latest in its T series of SSD-based portable drives and the first that features the USB 3.2 Gen 2×2 standard.
 It’s a fast drive with lots of options, including built-in security features.
-The drive is great overall as long as you can handle the fact it’s also a dirt magnet.
+The drive is great overall, as long as you can handle that it’s also a dirt magnet.

 Similar alternative: